mruniverse/innovea/README.md

 npm i && npm run dev
 ```

-Configure your ip at https://cors-anywhere.herokuapp.com/ to enable CORS.
+Request temporary access to the demo server at https://cors-anywhere.herokuapp.com/ to enable CORS.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.